Large Overlaid Cognitive Radio Networks: From Throughput Scaling to Asymptotic Multiplexing Gain: Single Network Throughput Scalings

 \begin{mydef} Assume that the throughput $C(\lambda)$ of a network scales as $\T{f(\lambda)}$; we define the \textsl{Asymptotic Multiplexing Gain (AMG)} of the network as the constant $\chi$ such that:

 \end{mydef}

-Note that the exact value of $\chi$ may not be always computable, but its bounds always are; and based on that we can define a \emph{partial ordering} \cite{bredin} on the (set of all) network throughputs.
-Specifically, consider two networks $A$ and $B$ with throughputs $C_A$ and $C_B$, and asymptotic multiplexing gains $x_1 \leq \chi_A \leq x_2$ and $x'_1 \leq \chi_B \leq x'_2$.
-We say $C_A \preceq C_B$ if and only if $C_A/C_B = \oo{1}$, or $x_2 \leq x'_1$ when $C_A/C_B = \OO{1}$ \footnote{This definition closely resembles Lexicographic ordering \cite{bredin}.}.
+Note that the exact value of $\chi$ may not be always computable, but its bounds always are.
+As such, we can define a \emph{partial ordering} \cite{bredin} on the set of all network throughputs.
+Specifically, consider two networks $N_1$ and $N_2$ with throughputs $C_{N_1}$ and $C_{N_2}$, and asymptotic multiplexing gains $x_1 \leq \chi_{N_1} \leq y_1$ and $x_2 \leq \chi_{N_2} \leq y_2$.
+We say $C_{N_1} \preceq C_{N_2}$ if and only if $C_{N_1}/C_{N_2} = \oo{1}$, or $y_1 \leq x_2$ when $C_{N_1}/C_{N_2} = \OO{1}$\footnote{This definition closely resembles Lexicographic ordering \cite{bredin}.}.
 From a different perspective, if we plot $C(n)$ over $f(n)$ for asymptotically large $n$, AMG is nothing but the slope of the throughout scaling curve, hence the connotation ``multiplexing gain''; and it is intuitive to always desire a large AMG.

-Accordingly, we can determine the single-tier network AMGs in the absence of the other one as:
+Accordingly, we can determine the single-tier network AMG in the absence of the other network as: